 “I have always thought that music is what we turn to when words fail.
 I feel like it is something innately human, something that we’ve done across cultures for thousands of years.
 It brings people together, it helps people feel less alone, it’s something we turn to at the height of our happiness and the pit of our despair.
 I want to be a part of helping people feel that.” - Brina Kay

 Kay’s first release out of Nashville, "Horizon” charted on the highly acclaimed She Wolf Radio, which has featured rising country stars such as Tiera and Lainey Wilson.
 Kay's next two singles followed the same success, with "Heat of the Moment" reaching number eight and "Into the Sun" reaching number one.
 Brina has been featured in numerous publications and news outlets, including Chicago's Daily Herald and WGN News.
 Her music has regularly featured on iHeartRadio country station Chicago’s Big 95.5.

 Kay was voted 4th place for Artist of the Year (alongside Gabby Barrett and Miranda Lambert) and 2nd place (to Kelsea Ballerini) for Music Video of the Year in The Women of Country's Best of 2020 Awards.

-Brina Kay will be releasing her debut EP this spring, ‘Dandelion,’ with the first single “Rather Hurt You Now” to release very soon.
+Brina Kay will be releasing her debut EP this spring, ‘Dandelion,’ with the first single “Rather Hurt You Now” out now.